Statelessness in Lebanon: Magnitude of the phenomenon

 In the absence of an official census since the last one conducted in 1932 by the French Mandate authorities, the number of stateless persons of Lebanese origin living in Lebanon is very difficult to assess.
 An initial study by the Lebanese NGO Frontiers Ruwad Association in 2011 estimated their number at between 80,000 and 200,000, excluding stateless Palestinian refugees from this estimate.

 In a 2012 study of 1,000 Lebanese families with at least one stateless member, the same NGO gave a new estimate of this population, putting it at 60,000.

 In their 2013 study, Dawn Chatty, Nisrine Mansour and Nasser Yassin estimate that between 100,000 and 150,000 Bedouins live in Lebanon, mainly in the Bekaa plain.
 Of this number, two-thirds – up to 100,000 people – would not hold Lebanese nationality and would be stateless.

-There are reportedly between 3,000 and 5,000 stateless Kurds in Lebanon today.
+There are reportedly between 3,000 and 5,000 stateless Kurds in Lebanon in 2014.
 According to the U.S. State Department, out of a population of 10,000 Kurds living in Lebanon, about 1,500 are deprived of Lebanese nationality.

 The Lebanese Doms are another group that has long been excluded from Lebanese nationality.
 Although most of them obtained it thanks to the naturalization decree of 1994, a study by the associations Terre des hommes and Tahaddi conducted among 206 Doms households (1161 individuals) in 2011 showed that one fifth of them were stateless, while the Dom population represents 3112 individuals in Beirut and South Lebanon.
 A more recent household survey led by Tahaddi, in Fall 2019 in Hay el-Gharbeh, showed that about 40% of the Dom living there and surveyed were stateless.
 "A total of 897 households were included in the sample, with 897 primary respondents providing information on a total of 3,843 members".